dgis/emu71android/app/src/main/assets/ReadMe.txt

 - Prevent to auto save before launching the "Open...", "Save As...", "Load Object...", "Save Object...", etc...
 - Prevent app not responding (ANR) in NativeLib.buttonUp().
 - In the menu header, switch the pixel format RGB to BGR when an icon of type BMP is defined in the KML script.
+- Replaces the haptic feedback switch with a slider to adjust the vibration duration.
+- Fix transparency issue (RGB -> BGR).
+- Fix a printer issue from Christoph Gießelink's HP82240B Printer Simulator version 1.12.
+- Fix the KML button Type 3 with a Background offset which was not display at the right location (Fix #15).
+But Type 3 does not work very well with Emu42.

 Version 1.0 (2019-12-12)